PANcoded776/JustNiceStart/README.md

 *Notice: For now the description and commands inside the plugin are on german sry.
 I´m going to update this to english.*

-If you have any issues pls report it to me :)
+If you have any issues pls report them to me :)